jeanmenezes/engraving-challenges/meta/git-basics.md

 This repo is what you will *read* from whenever you need to get the latest and greatest versions of the project files.
 You will never probably write to this repo directly; only the project lead(s) will do this.

 When you first join a project, you start by visiting the main repo and pressing the `Fork` button to create your own copy of that repo.
-This fork is *also* stored on GitHub.
-You will then create a "clone" of your own fork by pressing the `Clone in Desktop` button while viewing your fork.
+This fork is *also* stored on GitHub, and you will also have *write* access to this copy.
+You will then have to create a local "clone" of the repository where you can work with on your computer.
+If you have installed GitHub's GUI application for Windows or Mac you can do that by pressing the `Clone in Desktop` button while viewing your fork.
+Otherwise you can do that with the `git clone` command.
 This copies your fork to your own machine.

-The copy of the fork on GitHub is customarily called the "origin" repo, and the copy on your own machine might be referred to as the "local" repo.
+Now you have a local repository and a `remote` repository.
+Cloning has automatically registered your fork on GitHub as a remote called `origin`.
+From this remote you can always `pull` or `fetch` data (i.e. download to your local repository) or `push` (i.e. upload to the remote repository).

+One more thing to note is that forking creates a *copy* of the original repo, but further changes on the original will *not* be visible on the fork by default.
+In order to overcome this you will establish a connection to the 'official' repo by adding it as an additional remote, customarily called `upstream`.
+You will be able to download new work from there to update your local repo.

 ## Workflow Overview